Du6eniuk/US_Airlines_Python/README.md

 }

 # Mapping Month to Index
-month_to_index = {month: i for i, month in enumerate(df_2022_to_plot['FL_MONTH_SHORT'].unique())} # we basically required this part of the code to be able to adjust our x-value
+month_to_index = {month: i for i, month in enumerate(df_2022_to_plot['FL_MONTH_SHORT'].unique())} # We required this part of the code to be able to adjust our x-value
-# since FL_MONTH is non numerical value we mapped each month to its respective index, number we can now manipulate.
+# Since FL_MONTH is a non-numerical value we mapped each month to its respective index, the numbers we can now manipulate.
 Chat GPT helped me to code it.

 # Plotting Each Airport to Its respective position
 for airport in df_2022_to_plot['airport_full_name'].unique():